 The Cold Market Isn’t That Cold If You Have a Big Financial Advisor Brand

 So the warm market isn’t reliable.
 The only market you can really control is the cold market.
 Financial advisors hate the cold market, though.
 Now, when most financial advisors hear the word “cold market”, they think of cold calling.
-But there are many strategies to use, including:
+You don’t have to go out there and start dialing for dollars like this is 1976.
+Nowadays there are many strategies to use, including: